danielpeter/specfem3d/04_creating_databases.md

 &nbsp;

 `USE_FORCE_POINT_SOURCE`
 Turn this flag on to use a (tilted) `FORCESOLUTION` force point source instead of a `CMTSOLUTION` moment-tensor source.
 When the force source does not fall exactly at a grid point, the solver interpolates the force between grid points using Lagrange interpolants.
 This can be useful e.g. for oil industry foothills simulations in which the source is a vertical force, normal force, tilted force, or an impact etc. Note that in the `FORCESOLUTION` file, you will need to edit the East, North and vertical components of an arbitrary (not necessarily unitary, the code will normalize it automatically) direction vector of the force vector; thus refer to Appendix [\[cha:Coordinates\]](#cha:Coordinates) for the orientation of the reference frame.
-This vector is made unitary internally in the solver and thus only its direction matters here; its norm is ignored and the norm of the force used is the factor force source times the source time function.
+This vector is made unitary internally in the solver and thus only its direction matters here; its norm is ignored and the norm of the force used is the factor force source times the source-time function.

 When using this option, by default the code can locate the force source anywhere between mesh points in order to honor its exact location; this is more precise than using the closest GLL mesh point, but it is also a bit slower.
-If needed, you can change that default behavior and force the code to use the closest GLL mesh point instead by setting flag `USE_BEST_LOCATION` to `.false.` instead of `.true.` in file `setup/constants.h` and recompiling the code.

 `USE_RICKER_TIME_FUNCTION`
-Turn this flag on to use a Ricker source time function, i.e., the second derivative of a Gaussian, instead of the source time functions set by default to represent a (tilted) `FORCESOLUTION` force point source or a `CMTSOLUTION` moment-tensor source.
+Turn this flag on to use a Ricker source-time function, i.e., the second derivative of a Gaussian, instead of the source-time functions set by default to represent a (tilted) `FORCESOLUTION` force point source or a `CMTSOLUTION` moment-tensor source.
 Note that we use the standard definition of a Ricker, for a dominant frequency $f_0$: $\mathrm{Ricker}(t) = (1 - 2 a t^2) e^{-a t^2}$, with $a = \pi^2 f_0^2$, whose Fourier transform is thus: $\frac{1}{2} \frac{\sqrt{\pi}\omega^2}{a^{3/2}}e^{-\frac{\omega^2}{4 a}}$ This gives the wavelet of Figure [1.2](#fig:RickerWavelet).

 ![We use the standard definition of a Ricker (i.e., second derivative of a Gaussian).
 Image taken from <http://subsurfwiki.org>.](figures/Ricker_wavelet.png)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: We use the standard definition of a Ricker (i.e., second derivative of a Gaussian).
 Image taken from <http://subsurfwiki.org>.</span></div>

-Originally, if a `CMTSOLUTION` moment-tensor source is used, a (pseudo) Heaviside step function with a very short half duration is defined for elastic cases to represent the permanent slip on the fault while in the acoustic case a Gaussian source time function with a similarly short half duration is defined to physically describe actions within the fluid.
-Otherwise, if a `FORCESOLUTION` force source is used, a (pseudo) Dirac delta source time function is defined by default.
+Originally, if a `CMTSOLUTION` moment-tensor source is used, a (pseudo) Heaviside step function with a very short half duration is defined for elastic cases to represent the permanent slip on the fault while in the acoustic case a Gaussian source-time function with a similarly short half duration is defined to physically describe actions within the fluid.
+Otherwise, if a `FORCESOLUTION` force source is used, a (pseudo) Dirac delta source-time function is defined by default.
 Any other source-time function may then be obtained by convolution.

 `PRINT_SOURCE_TIME_FUNCTION`
-Turn this flag on to print information about the source time function in the file `OUTPUT_FILES/plot_source_time_function.txt`.
+Turn this flag on to print information about the source-time function in the file `OUTPUT_FILES/plot_source_time_function.txt`.
 This feature is only relevant for the solver.

 &nbsp;